 |Graphic used with permission of Sodexho Marriott Services (who do, by the way, run the food services at Southern Nazarene University).|

-This graphic came from a Sodexho Marriott Services magazine advertisement.
+This graphic came from a Sodexho Marriott Services advertisement in a magazine.
 It appeared as a full-page ad in Hemispheres, the inflight magazine of United Airlines.

 The advertisement noted the ways three people with different job responsibilities might describe a lightbulb: